We are constantly evolving our hiring skills and practices.

 - You provided technical mentorship (or onboarding coaching) to your junior colleagues

 - You have experience or training in Agile frameworks

 - You played the Product/Project/Process Owner role in a Scrum or Kanban team

 - You played the Scrum Master role in a Scrum team

-- You was part of a development team using Scrum or Kanban and you can articulate on your experience
+- You were part of a development team using Scrum or Kanban and you can articulate on your experience

 - You are certified in one of the named frameworks

-- You can explain when and why it is not adviced to use such approaches
+- You can explain when and why it is not advised to use such approaches